Planning and Development Services

 The existing Shoreline Master Plan contains policies that are part of the Comprehensive Plan and development regulations that are part of Skagit County Code.
 You can view the existing plan online.
 Shorelines of the State are listed in RCW 90.58.
 The shoreline area designation map may be viewed at the Department offices.

-Skagit County is now updating its 1970s-era shoreline regulations through a process called the SMP Update.
-Preliminary adoption by the Board of County Commissioners is expected in June 2016.
+Skagit County is updating its 1970s-era shoreline regulations through a process called the SMP Update.
+You can find the DRAFT SMP documents here.
+Preliminary adoption by the Board of County Commissioners is expected in June 2019.